Leaking While Running… Nerding Out On The How And The Why

 Other factors (among many!) that may play a role in leaking with running:

-proper shoe-wear for your foot posture and needs
+Proper shoe-wear for your foot posture and needs

-adequate hip stability/strengthhealthy bladder habits throughout the rest of the day
+Healthy bladder habits throughout the rest of the day

 Having constipation or other bowel issues can easily lead to and/or exacerbate bladder issues